sstark/snaprd/README.md

 Building
 --------

+Install go either from https://golang.org/ or from your distribution repository, e. g. "apt-get install golang".

 Download the archive, unpack and run `make`.
 Then copy the binary to a convenient place or run `make install` to place it in /usr/local/bin